MyungHwanJeon/PrimA6D/README.md

 <hr/>

-# How To Use - 6D Object Pose Estimation
+# How To Use: 6D Object Pose Estimation

 ## Environment Setup